github/docs/content/admin/configuration/configuring-your-enterprise/configuring-ssh-connections-to-your-instance.md

 {% data reusables.ssh.rsa-sha-1-connection-failure-criteria %}

 You can adjust the cutoff date.
-If the user uploaded the RSA key before the cutoff date, the client can continue to connect successfuly using SHA-1 as long as the key remains valid.
+If the user uploaded the RSA key before the cutoff date, the client can continue to connect successfully using SHA-1 as long as the key remains valid.
 Alternatively, you can reject all SSH connections authenticated with an RSA key if the client signs the connection using the SHA-1 hash function.

 Regardless of the setting you choose for your instance, clients can continue to connect using any RSA key signed with a SHA-2 hash function.